As an affiliate & Amazon Assoc., I earn from qualified purchases: Disclosure.

 Jiggle It – If you suffer from facial tension around the temples, give that area a little jiggle.
 At the end of a stroke, press the tool into the skin and give it a wiggle.
 I’ve tried this, and it helps with tension in jaw joint in front of the ears.

-Learning the right tension and resistance for your skin type may take practice.
 Remember, you want to scrape the skin enough to increase blood flow, and stimulate underlying muscles and tissues.
 You do not want to create discomfort and bruising.

-Stones - Traditional tools were made from some type of semiprecious stones such as jade or crystal.
 These smooth stone tools are much safer and easier to use than spoons or coins.
 However, the jade gua sha seems to be the most popular one.

 Electric Gua Sha – New!
 This tool is a combo of a gua sha, red light therapy with a heated, vibrating steel edge.
 The infrared heat and vibrating function helps increases micro-circulation more than the standard jade.